mcneel/developer.rhino3d.com/content/en/guides/eto/advanced-controls/drawable/_index.md

   block_webcrawlers = true

 +++
-Drawable provides infinite flexibility in Eto, you can draw anything in a resuable UI control.
+Drawable provides infinite flexibility in Eto, you can draw anything in a reusable UI control.

 ## Your first Drawable
 Drawables let you draw anything in a 2d space.